canonical/irc-bridge-operator/README.md

 juju run-action synapse/0 register-user username=admin admin=yes
 ```

-Save the password since will be used in further steps.
+Save the password since it will be used in further steps.

 ### Create an offer